euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 # Running Rust on Lambda

 [AWS Lambda](https://aws.amazon.com/lambda/), at the time of writing, does not support [Rust](https://rust-lang.org/).
-Fortunately, a few entrepreneurial individuals have ignored the lack of support and made it work anyways!
-The main projects I know that allow running rust on Lambda are [`crowbar`](https://github.com/ilianaw/rust-crowbar) and [Rust on AWS Lambda](https://github.com/srijs/rust-aws-lambda).
-There are other notable projects, such as [lando](https://github.com/softprops/lando) and [serverless-rust](https://github.com/softprops/serverless-rust), which use `crowbar` under the hood.
+Fortunately, some wonderful folks have ignored the lack of support and made it work anyways!
+The main projects I know that allow running rust on Lambda are [crowbar](https://github.com/ilianaw/rust-crowbar) and [Rust on AWS Lambda](https://github.com/srijs/rust-aws-lambda).
+There are other notable projects, such as [lando](https://github.com/softprops/lando) and [serverless-rust](https://github.com/softprops/serverless-rust), which use crowbar under the hood.

-Given both `crowbar` and `Rust on AWS Lambda` exist, it seems reasonable to ask "which of these is faster?
+Given both crowbar and Rust on AWS Lambda exist, it seems reasonable to ask "which of these is faster?
 Which should I use?"
 This blog post presents a brief introduction to the projects, some toy benchmarks, and some information on usability.